 Our success depends to a significant degree upon our ability to develop and secure intellectual property rights to proprietary products and services.
 However, patents may not be granted on any of our pending patent applications in the United States or in other countries.
-In addition, the scope of any of our issued patents may not be sufficiently broad to adequately protect our competitive advantage.
-Furthermore, our issued patents or patents licensed to us could potentially be successfully challenged, invalidated or circumvented so that our patent rights would not create an effective competitive barrier.
+In addition, the scope of any of our issued patents may not be sufficiently broad to provide us with a competitive advantage.
+Furthermore, our issued patents or patents licensed to us may be successfully challenged, invalidated or circumvented so that our patent rights would not create an effective competitive barrier.